-1 DECLARATION OF SARA ROSS 2 3 I, Sara Ross, 4 1.
-I am an attorney licensed to practice law in the State of California.
-I have been 5 a lawyer for the Orange County Public Defender's Office for the past fifteen 6 years.
-7 2.
-I am an Assistant Public Defender currently assigned to supervise our Writs 8 and Appeals Department.
-As part of my responsibilities, I appear in court, 9 litigate matters, and assist other lawyers with any legal issues that arise in the 10 course of their litigation.
-11 3.
-I have been involved in litigating shackling issues since the Orange County 12 Sheriff's Department changed its shackling policy in October 2019.
-13 4.
-Towards the end of October 2019, the Sheriff's Department changed its 14 shackling policy.
-At that time, the Sheriff's Department began to implementa 15 policy wherein inmates brought to the courthouse are shackled for up to 10-14 hours a day.
-I have personal knowledge of the shackling, as I appear in court regularly and 16 hours a day.
-17 5.
-18 have observed the inmates when they are shackled.
-I have also talked to around 19 30-40 inmates who are shackled.
-20 6.
-The shackles consist of metal belly chains wrapped around our clients' waists, 21 metal handcuffs attached to the belly chains by short chains, and a padlockto 22 lock the chains up in the back.
-Our clients are severely limited in their ability 23 to move their arms, restricting them from accomplishing basic tasks such as 24 feeding themselves or cleaning themselves after using the bathroom.
-25 7.
-Orange County courts have been partially closed since the middle of March 26 2020 due to the COVID-19 pandemic.
-However, some courtrooms have 27 remained open for urgent matters and certain hearings, including last day 28 preliminary hearings.
+DECLARATION OF SARA ROSS

+I, Sara Ross, declare:

+- 1. I am an attorney licensed to practice law in the State of California.
+I have been a lawyer for the Orange County Public Defender's Office for the past fifteen years. - 2.
+I am an Assistant Public Defender currently assigned to supervise our Writs and Appeals Department.
+As part of my responsibilities, I appear in court, litigate matters, and assist other lawyers with any legal issues that arise in the course of their litigation. - 3.
+I have been involved in litigating shackling issues since the Orange County Sheriff's Department changed its shackling policy in October 2019. - 4.
+Towards the end of October 2019, the Sheriff's Department changed its shackling policy.
+At that time, the Sheriff's Department began to implement a policy wherein inmates brought to the courthouse are shackled for up to 10-14 hours a day. - 5.
+I have personal knowledge of the shackling, as I appear in court regularly and have observed the inmates when they are shackled.
+I have also talked to around 30-40 inmates who are shackled. - 6.
+The shackles consist of metal belly chains wrapped around our clients' waists, metal handcuffs attached to the belly chains by short chains, and a padlock to lock the chains up in the back.
+Our clients are severely limited in their ability to move their arms, restricting them from accomplishing basic tasks such as feeding themselves or cleaning themselves after using the bathroom. - 7.
+Orange County courts have been partially closed since the middle of Marsh 2020 due to the COVID-19 pandemic.
+However, some courtrooms have remained open for urgent matters and certain hearings, including last day preliminary hearings.

-1 8.
-Although Orange County has developed certain remote hearing capabilities, 2 many inmates are still brought in person from jail to the courthouse for these 3 hearings.
-I estimate there are 5-10 in-person preliminary hearings a day and 10 4 plea hearings a day.
-5 9.
-When inmates arrive at the courthouse, they are held together in holding cells 6 where many people are kept together in a single cell, and where it would be 7 impossible for them to maintain anything close to six feet of distance from 8 each other.
-9 10.
-Inmates from different housing units in the same jail, and from different jail 10 facilities in the Orange County jail system are kept together in the same 11 holding cells.
-12 11.
-I have heard from about 5-7 clients that there is no extra cleaning or 13 disinfecting occurring.
-13 12.
-Some of the inmates are wearing masks in court, but not all.
-Most of the court 15 deputies are not wearing masks.
-16 13.
+- 8. Although Orange County has developed certain remote hearing capabilities, many inmates are still brought in person from jail to the courthouse for these hearings.
+I estimate there are 5-10 in-person preliminary hearings a day and 10 plea hearings a day. - 9.
+When inmates arrive at the courthouse, they are held together in holding cells where many people are kept together in a single cell, and where it would be impossible for them to maintain anything close to six feet of distance from each other. - 10.
+Inmates from different housing units in the same jail, and from different jail facilities in the Orange County jail system are kept together in the same holding cells. - 11.
+I have heard from about 5-7 clients that there is no extra cleaning or disinfecting occurring. - Some of the inmates are wearing masks in court, but not all.
+Most of the court 12. deputies are not wearing masks. - 13. - deputies are not wearing masks.

 Inmates in the holding cells share toilets and sinks with each other.

-17 14. deputies are not wearing masks.
-Inmates in the holding cells share toilets and sinks with each other.
-Inmates who are transported to court during this partial closure are shackled in the same manner as described above.
+Inmates who are transported to court during this partial closure are shackled in 14. the same manner as described above.
 Inmates also stand or sit within a few feet of one another when they are present in court.
-In addition, inmates are 18 the same manner as described above.
-Inmates also stand or sit within a few 18 feet of one another when they are present in court.
 In addition, inmates are shackled while they are inside the courtroom.

-20 ed t 21 I dec lare under penalty of perjury that all of the above is true and correct to the best $\begin{bmatrix} 1 \\ 1 \end{bmatrix}$ 22 of my know ledge.
+I declare under penalty of perjury that all of the above is true and correct to the best knowledge.
 Executed in Santa Ana, California, this 22nd day of April, 2020.

-23 shackled while they are inside the courtroom. lare under penalty of perjury that all of the above is true and correct to the boot ledge.
+Sava Ross

+SARA ROSS

+Assistant Public Defender

+of my knowledge.
 Executed in Santa Ana, California, this 22nd day of April, 2020.
-Sara Ross SARA ROSS Assistant Public Defender 24 Sara Ross 25 SARA ROSS Assistant Public Defender 26 Assistant I done Derender 27 28 Declaration2- Sara Ross 0693 1